MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 ### Clear

 Sets all element values to the _default value_ of the array's element type.
-The `Clear()` method does not reset the size of the array.
+The `Clear()` method doesn't reset the size of the array.

 In the following example `$a` is an array of objects.